The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$1,125||$4,487|

-Auto insurance companies use a driver's age as an estimator of risk, assigning rates accordingly.
-A car insurance policy is often most expensive for beginning and young drivers — due to their inexperience — and more affordable for drivers aged 25 or older.
-Since every insurance company rates ages differently, it's smart to shop around and find the perfect policy for you.
+Insurance companies use age as an indicator of potential risk, assigning rates accordingly.
+A car insurance policy is usually priciest for teen drivers — due to their increased odds of being involved in an accident — and relatively affordable for drivers aged 25 or older.
+Because every insurance company evaluates age tiers in a different way, it's wise to compare rates and find a great fit.

-As a general rule, teen drivers should choose Mercury before Infinity: Mercury offers average yearly savings of $12,874, compared to Infinity.
+As a general rule, teen drivers should choose Mercury over Infinity: Mercury offers average yearly savings of $12,874, compared to Infinity.

 |Age tier||Mercury avg. annual premium||Infinity avg. annual premium|

-Aside from affordability, Mercury and Infinity both have pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
-Be sure to weigh these elements before deciding.
+Setting aside cost, Mercury and Infinity each come with pros and cons, including their discounts, perks, customer satisfaction ratings, and financial stability.
+Be sure to shop around before settling on an option.

 |Anti-Lock Brake System|